5 Digital Marketing Challenges when Taking your Small Business Online.

 ADVICE: It will be worth of your time to research about the different options available, both free and paid, before making an investment in Digital Marketing tools.
 Free doesn’t always mean bad quality in the Digital Marketing world, and paid doesn’t always mean good performance.

 Marketing is a long term game.
 Personalization is considered now one of the main drivers of incremental revenue because by delighting your best customers it’s easier to generate more conversions and sales.
 The idea behind all this is the LVC (Lifetime Value Cycle).
 The challenge resides in how to effectively identify and track those valuable customers.

-"Ideally you’d like to focus on 3 digital platforms and rather have a consistent performance there, than having a poor performance everywhere."
+Ideally, you should focus your online presence on 3 digital platforms and have a consistent performance there, rather than having a poor performance everywhere."